 My husband and I love the Tour de France (he’s a keen cyclist and I just watch for the scenery and food! ha.) so every year, on the first night, I do a big French themed dinner.
 However, since our family has been following a ketogenic diet, this year I created a “keto friendly” menu.

 Anyway, I always have yellow and white flowers, the fire roaring, and lots of candles.
 In terms of food, I try to make something new each year to push my culinary skills.
-This year we started with homemade chicken liver & tarragon pate to start (with a small plate of french cheeses that I didn’t make!), then Ina Garten’s Coq Au Vin with cauliflower puree and sauteed green beans for main, followed by Raspberry Clafoutis for dessert.
+This year we started with homemade chicken liver & tarragon pate to start, then Ina Garten’s Coq Au Vin with cauliflower puree and sauteed green beans for main, followed by Raspberry Clafoutis for dessert.

-All the recipes were pretty simple, so not as much hard work as they look, and all absolutely delicious!
+All the recipes were pretty simple, so not as much hard work as they look.
+But each one was absolutely delicious!
 I’ve linked the recipes below for you too, if you want to give them a try.

-For the chicken liver pate, I followed the recipe although added fresh tarragon from the garden and a bit of thyme as these were the only herbs I had.
+For the chicken liver pate, I followed the recipe although added fresh tarragon from the garden and a bit of thyme from the garden.
 So glad I did, because the pate tasted absolutely delicious!

 You just steam a whole head of cauliflower florets, then puree it with a stick-mixer, add a big knob of good quality salted butter, a dash of heavy cream and a good grating of parmesan.
 And oh my word, it is soooo good!!!!
 I didn’t even really like cauliflower before, to be quite honest, but I’m converted.
 It’s so fast, never lumpy (as long as you use a stick mixer) and it pairs beautifully with SO many dishes.
 Truly give it a try and let me know what you think!